 The use of RPA inventories, in conjunction with the principle of specificity, allows for states of consciousness associated with various stimulus conditions to be compared and statistically assessed.
 Besides allowing for the attentional, perceptual, imaginative, volitional, affective, and cognitive structures of subjective experience to be statistically evaluated, RPA can thus be used to ‘compare states of subjective experience associated with such procedures as hypnosis, meditation, EEG biofeedback, progressive relaxation, drug intoxification, etc., to determine the extent to which these induction procedures are associated with altered states such as an “alpha high” (Kamiya, 1968) or a “trance state” (Weitzenhoffer, 1978), that are significantly different from nonaltered states of consciousness (Pekala & Levine, 1981, p.
 44)’.
 (Pekala, 1991, p.
 86)

 By grounding phenomenological experience to specific, repeatable and accessible stimulus conditions, and the testing of such conditions across groups of randomly selected individuals, I believe we have a rigorous methodology to tackle the problem of quantifying subjective consciousness (the mind) and how that subjective experience relates to human behavior and its associated neuropsychophysiology.
-Over the past three decades we have generated research to begin to support that position.
+Over the past three and a half decades we have generated research to support that position.

 [Some of the research cited on this website, and the downloads which are available on the “Downloads” section, are partially based on research grants received from the Veterans Administration Stars and Stripes (VISN4) Healthcare Network.
 All research studies were approved by the IRB and R&D committees of the facility where the research was conducted.
 The content of this website does not represent the views of the Department of Veterans Affairs nor the United States Government. ]